Johan511511/Minecraft-WiiU-Python-Mod_Injector/README.md

 ### To Run:

+~~After your IP is set in the IP.py file~~
+IP.py is no longer required!
+Simply run the application and set the IP Address from within.

-After your IP is set in the IP.py file simply run KorozinRMTv2.py like any other .py file.
+simply run KorozinRMTv4.py like any other .py file.

 ### Images